 Inventory control is managing a company’s inventory, or stock, from the time it lands in the warehouse to the time it leaves.
 Good inventory control balances the cost of holding inventory against the risk of stockouts, with an overall goal of maximising efficiency.

-Learn all about inventory control — the systems and processes you use to track and organise the stock that you have on hand, and a pivotal part of inventory management.
+Learn all about inventory control – including the inventory control systems used to track and organise the stock that you have on hand – in our guide to this pivotal part of inventory management

 At first glance, inventory control looks very similar to inventory management.
-While they are closely related, inventory control ignores all the other factors that make up inventory management: including purchasing, production, sales and reporting.
-So really it’s just one part of your inventory management system, albeit an important one.
+While they are closely related, inventory control ignores all the other factors that make up inventory management: including purchasing, production, sales and reporting

-Controlling inventory is pivotal to maintaining low costs and high profits.
-When businesses lose sight of their stock, productivity will suffer.
+is important for maintaining low costs and high profits.
+When businesses lose sight of their stock

 When running smoothly, inventory control ensures that your business is set up in a way that enables staff to assemble and send products to customers as quickly as possible.
 With badly managed goods, you’ll lose sight over where your stock is, how much you have, and what you can currently sell.

-There are two other key reasons for paying attention to stock control: reducing holding costs and shortage costs.
+There are two other key reasons for paying attention to stock control

 Storing inventory costs money, which makes maximising efficiency as much as possible important.
 A company with a tight grip on its stock can do more with what’s on hand, meaning they have to store less.
 They’ll also know exactly when to reorder products, so they can keep levels low without risking stockouts.